 - Your company's global identity certificate

-- Based on LEI, an international ISO standard
+- Based on the Legal Entity Identifier (LEI) - an international ISO standard

 - Makes bank's, broker's, etc compliance requirements easier

-- Build trust in the eyes of your customers and partners with LEI Certificate*
+- Build trust in the eyes of your customers and partners with an LEI Certificate

 - Display information about your company on your website with an LEI Tag

-- A Direct link between LEI Tag and your electronic LEI Certificate
+- A direct link between your LEI Tag and your electronic LEI Certificate

 - You can also order a paper certificate to your office